 - Increase web traffic by 15% this quarter

 - Pay off my house

-It’s interesting how much more focused these goals in the large company list are.
-They give you something specific to shoot for and give you a way to know if you are making any progress.
-They offer guidance if you are trying to make a short term decision (should I offer gutter cleaning as an add on, should I hire a new crew, should I use an SEO company to increase web traffic, etc.).
+It’s interesting, when considering large companies, how their goals are more focused.
+They give you something specific to shoot for and provide a way to know if you are making progress.
+They also offer guidance if you are trying to make a short term decision.
+For example, should I offer gutter cleaning as an add on, should I hire a new crew, should I use an SEO company to increase web traffic, etc.?

-There seems to be a connection between the quality of your goals and the quality of your business.
+There seems to be a connection between the aim of your goals and the success of your business.
 Does a good goal automatically make your business grow and improve?
 Does being the type of entrepreneur who knows how to grow a business mean that you also know how to set good goals?
-The exact relationship is hard to pin down, but it’s clear that having high quality goals is an excellent step towards improving your business.
+The exact relationship is hard to pin down, but it’s clear that having well-focused goals is an excellent step towards improving your business.